Leeds University Business School (LUBS)

 University of Leeds students studying languages in the School of Languages Cultures and Societies are studying the language at degree level.
 If you wish to be accepted onto any ARAB, EAST, FREN, GERM, ITAL, SLAV or SPPO language module that is not beginners level, you must complete the foreign language questionnaire.
 This questionnaire must be sent to the Study Abroad Office with your other supporting documents.

-Languages for all (Foreign language modules) (FLTU)
+Languages for all (FLTU language modules)

 Leeds Skills Elective (LEED)